fredrikbryntesson/support.vidhance.com/content/android/gettingstarted.md

 + A Vidhance logo in the upper right corner
 + Version number in the bottom right corner

 If your result is not as expected you can proceed to the next chapter or contact our support via the chat widget on this page.

 # Troubleshooting
-It is recommended to use the debug version of the Vidhance library while in development.
-Any version can be selected when running the *download_vidhance* script.
-The debug version includes useful print output which can be captured by configuring the `debugPrint` callback to a function of your choice (see [Debug print](#DebugPrint)).
+The Vidhance binary includes useful print output which can be captured by configuring the `debugPrint` callback to a function of your choice (see [Debug print](#DebugPrint)).

 <a name="UsingMonitor"></a>
 ## Using Monitor